 So you're not running your slow runs too fast, or your fast runs too slow!

-Strengthen your main running muscles - glutes, quads, hamies, calves, core and more!
+Strengthens your main running muscles - glutes, quads, hamies, calves, and core

 As you get stronger, it will improve your speed, running efficiency, VO2 max, and reduce your risk of injuries